ianunruh/puppet-multi-http/README.md

       - http://dashboard.example.com:3000/reports/upload
     ```

-2. Install `puppet-multi-http` as a module in your Puppet modules directory.
+2. Install `ianunruh/multi_http` as a module in your Puppet modules directory.

 3. Enable pluginsync and reports on your master and agents in `/etc/puppet/puppet.conf`.